Audio

 Live audio plays out only audio from playbacks that are running in PME Live.

-Live audio is played out by an defined audio system that could be set for a canvas or a whole system.
+Live audio is played out by a defined audio system that can be set for a canvas and/or for a whole Vertex system.

-By default live audio is played out for all canvas on the same system.
-It is possible to define a certain audio system for a canvas.
+By default live audio is set to the same system for all canvases.
+But it is possible to define individual audio systems per canvas.

 For more information about Audio Card /Audio Interface Settings and